-If your license server is running Solaris 5.6, you cannot use FLEXnet version 9.0 utilities.
-Instead you must use version 9.2 utilities or higher.

-The newer utilities, including the armlmd vendor daemon, can be requested from ARM if you do not already have a product DVD-ROM or CD-ROM with this version of FLEXnet.
+] Note --- - icense server is running Solaris 5.6, you cannot use FLEX net version 9.0 utilities. you must use version 9.2 utilities or higher. ver utilities, including the arm1md vendor daemon, can be requested from ARM if you do ady have a product DVD-ROM or CD-ROM with this version of FlexNet.